menex/printify-mcp/README.md

 #### `generate-and-upload-image`

-Generate an image using Replicate's Flux 1.1 Pro model, process it with Sharp, and upload it to Printify in one operation.
+Generate an image using Replicate's Flux models, process it with Sharp, and upload it to Printify in one operation.
 This tool combines AI image generation with Printify integration for a seamless workflow.

 The tool performs four steps:
-1. Generates an image using Replicate's Flux 1.1 Pro model based on your text prompt
+1. Generates an image using Replicate's Flux models based on your text prompt
-2. Processes the image with Sharp to ensure it's a valid PNG with the correct format for Printify
+2. Processes the image with Sharp to ensure it's a valid image with the correct format for Printify
 3. Uploads the processed image to your Printify account
 4. Cleans up temporary files to avoid disk space issues

 Parameters:
 - `prompt` (string): Text prompt for image generation
 - `fileName` (string): File name for the uploaded image
+- `model` (string, optional): Override the default model (e.g., "black-forest-labs/flux-1.1-pro-ultra")
 - `width` (number, optional): Image width in pixels (default: 1024)
 - `height` (number, optional): Image height in pixels (default: 1024)
 - `aspectRatio` (string, optional): Aspect ratio (e.g., '16:9', '4:3', '1:1').
 If provided, overrides width and height
+- `outputFormat` (string, optional): Output format ("jpeg", "png", "webp") (default: "png")
 - `numInferenceSteps` (number, optional): Number of inference steps (default: 25)
 - `guidanceScale` (number, optional): Guidance scale (default: 7.5)
 - `negativePrompt` (string, optional): Negative prompt (default: "low quality, bad quality, sketches")
 - `seed` (number, optional): Random seed for reproducible generation
+- `raw` (boolean, optional): Generate less processed, more natural-looking images (default: true for Flux 1.1 Pro Ultra)

 **Note:** This tool requires the `REPLICATE_API_TOKEN` environment variable to be set with a valid Replicate API token.
 You can get a token from [replicate.com](https://replicate.com).

+**Important:** If you want to use the Flux 1.1 Pro Ultra model, you MUST also set the `IMGBB_API_KEY` environment variable.
+The Ultra model generates high-resolution images that are too large for direct base64 upload to Printify.
+You can get a free API key from [api.imgbb.com](https://api.imgbb.com).

+#### `generate-image`

+Generate an image using Replicate's Flux models and save it to a local file without uploading to Printify.
+This tool is useful when you want to generate images for other purposes or when you want to review and potentially edit images before uploading them to Printify.

+Parameters:
+- `prompt` (string): Text prompt for image generation
+- `outputPath` (string): Full path where the generated image should be saved
+- `model` (string, optional): Override the default model (e.g., "black-forest-labs/flux-1.1-pro-ultra")
+- `width` (number, optional): Image width in pixels (default: 1024)
+- `height` (number, optional): Image height in pixels (default: 1024)
+- `aspectRatio` (string, optional): Aspect ratio (e.g., '16:9', '4:3', '1:1').
+If provided, overrides width and height
+- `outputFormat` (string, optional): Output format ("jpeg", "png", "webp") (default: "png")
+- `numInferenceSteps` (number, optional): Number of inference steps (default: 25)
+- `guidanceScale` (number, optional): Guidance scale (default: 7.5)
+- `negativePrompt` (string, optional): Negative prompt (default: "low quality, bad quality, sketches")
+- `seed` (number, optional): Random seed for reproducible generation
+- `raw` (boolean, optional): Generate less processed, more natural-looking images (Flux 1.1 Pro Ultra only)

+**Note:** This tool requires the `REPLICATE_API_TOKEN` environment variable to be set with a valid Replicate API token.
+You can get a token from [replicate.com](https://replicate.com).

+Unlike the `generate-and-upload-image` tool, this tool doesn't require the ImgBB API key since it saves directly to a local file.

 #### `upload-image`